flutter/website/src/docs/cookbook/persistence/sqlite.md

   `sqflite` package, combined with the `path` function from the `path` package.
   2. Open the database with the `openDatabase()` function from `sqflite`.

+Note: In order to use the keyword `await`, the code must be placed inside an `async` function.

 <!-- skip -->
 ```dart
 // Open the database and store the reference.